Oenanthe pimpinelloides

 Oenanthe pimpinelloides is a species of flowering plant in the family Apiaceae known by the common name corky-fruited water-dropwort.
-It is a plant of damp or dry grassland and more ruderal tall herb communities.
+It is a plant of tall, lightly grazed or infrequently mown grassland and coastal meadows in Europe and neighbouring parts of Asia and North Africa.

 Description

 Corky-fruited water-dropwort is a hairless, upright perennial with a solid, strongly grooved stem measuring up to 100 cm in height and 0.5 cm in diameter.
 The roots contain ovoid tubers a short distance from the base of the stem.
 The lanceolate to ovate lower leaves are twice pinnate with broad, toothed, cuneate segments 55 mm long and have a petiole up to 10 cm long.
 The petiole may exude sparse white latex when pierced.
 The upper leaves are once- or twice-pinnate, and the blade is at least the same length as the petiole; the linear, entire lobes are 10–30 mm long.

-The main umbels each have of 6–15 smooth rays, 1-2 cm long, which thicken after flowering.
+The main umbels each have of 6–15 smooth rays, 1–2 cm long, which thicken after flowering.
 Below these rays is a whorl of up to 5 small linear-lanceolate bracts.
 The peduncles of the secondary umbels (umbellules) are longer than the rays and also thicken after flowering, producing fruiting heads that are distinctively flat-topped.
 Each umblellule is subtended by 12-20 small, linear bracteoles.

 It flowers from June to August in the UK.
 The terminal umbels have both male-only and bisexual flowers, while the lateral umbels produce only male flowers.
 The non-fruiting male-only flowers are on longer stalks (pedicels) than the bisexual ones.
 Each tiny flower has 5 pointed, green sepals and 5 white petals, the outermost of which are slightly larger (a phenomenon known as "radiating").
 There are 5 stamens, and 2 styles which project from the bulbous centre of the flower (the stylopodium).
 The stylopodium is the organ which secretes nectar onto its surface, attracting unspecialised species of pollinating insect, such as flies.
 The fruit is a schizocarp: a hard capsule that splits into two one-seeded mericarps as it matures.
 Each schizocarp is 3-3.5 mm long, with a prominent ridge on each mericarp.
 Like the rays and the peduncles, the individual pedicels also thicken after flowering.